-- Grade IV or glioblastoma multiforme is a very aggressive form of astrocytoma that accounts for about 16% of all brain tumors.
+- Grade IV or glioblastoma multiforme is a very aggressive form of astrocytoma that makes up about 16% of all brain tumors.

 Learn about astrocytoma in children .

 Oligodendroglioma.
 Oligodendroglioma is a tumor that develops from cells called oligodendrocytes.
 These cells are responsible for making myelin, a substance that surrounds the nerves and is rich in protein and fatty substances called lipids.
 Oligodendrogliomas make up about 2% of primary brain tumors and are subclassified as either oligodendroglioma, which is considered low grade, or anaplastic oligodendroglioma.

 Mixed gliomas.
-A mixed tumor is made up of more than one of the glial cell types and accounts for about 1% of primary brain tumors.
+A mixed tumor is made up of more than one of the glial cell types and makes up about 1% of primary brain tumors.

 Ependymomas.
-Ependymomas begin in the ependyma (the passageways in the brain where CSF is made and stored) and make up about 2% of primary brain tumors.
+Ependymomas commonly begin in the ependyma (the passageways in the brain where CSF is made and stored) and make up about 2% of primary brain tumors.
 Learn about ependymoma in children .

 Brain stem glioma.
 A brain stem glioma begins in the glial cells in the brain stem.
 Learn about brain stem glioma in children .

 The following section covers non-glioma tumors, which are tumors that arise from cells in the brain that are not glial or supportive tissue.
 Types of non-glioma tumors include:

 Meningioma.
 Meningioma is the most common primary brain tumor, making up about 35% of all primary brain tumors.
 It begins in the meninges and is most often noncancerous.
 Meningioma can cause serious symptoms if it grows and presses on the brain or spinal cord or grows into the brain tissue.
 Learn more about meningioma .

 Pineal gland and pituitary gland tumors .
 About 14% of all brain tumors are located in the pineal gland and pituitary gland.

 Primary CNS lymphoma.
 This is a form of lymphoma (cancer that begins in the lymphatic system) that starts in the brain and can spread to the spinal fluid and eyes.
 It makes up about 2% of all brain tumors.